MATTHEW MCCONAUGHEY, STAND UP TO CANCER AND VISIT MYRTLE BEACH TEAM UP FOR POWERFUL PSA TO RAISE AWARENESS AND DONATIONS FOR CANCER RESEARCH

 Watch the PSA and download hi-res media assets HERE.

 LOS ANGELES, Oct.
-18, 2023 /PRNewswire/ -- Academy Award®- winning actor Matthew McConaughey has joined Stand Up To Cancer® (SU2C) and Visit Myrtle Beach for a new public service announcement (PSA) that raises awareness about the importance of funding cancer research.
+18, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Academy Award®- winning actor Matthew McConaughey has joined Stand Up To Cancer® (SU2C) and Visit Myrtle Beach for a new public service announcement (PSA) that raises awareness about the importance of funding cancer research.

 The campaign features McConaughey narrating poignant memories and milestone moments for a family that frequently visits the beach.
 Viewers follow along as the family's daughter grows up and the father experiences a cancer diagnosis.
 Through their story, the PSA illustrates the one thing every person impacted by cancer craves: more time.